Safety is a big concern to everyone on the road.

 However, less than half of all carriers use commercial truck driver safety programs to reduce the risk of road collisions and accidents.

-To help fleets improve truck driver safety, we have assembled a list of fleet safety tips for truck drivers.
-These commercial truck driver safety tips will help increase fleet driver safety, improve fleet risk management, and reduce the risk of collisions on the road.
+To help fleets improve truck driver safety, we’ve assembled a list of fleet safety tips for truck drivers.
+These commercial driving safety tips will help increase fleet driver safety, improve fleet risk management, and reduce the risk of collisions on the road.

 1. Avoid distracted driving